Alexander-Panin/pocket-money/README.md

 16. err: Uncaught Error: recursive use of an object detected which would lead to unsafe aliasing in rust
 17. to read the whole struct but to write by parts (Day/write/read)
 18. What to do on read when part of struct failed, on when one of many failed
+19. Move semantic better than ref (easier to negotiate with type system about await and not only)
+20. Everyday new things in Rust very easy by practise

 generate dev cert: